paul-caron/Linus/README.md

 # Linus
-Cat and mouse game in lua
+Cat and mouse game in Lua

 ## Dependencies
 Runs with LOVE2D game engine